sindresorhus/capture-website-cli/readme.md

     --cookie                 Set a cookie (Can be set multiple times) --authentication         Credentials for HTTP authentication
-    --debug                  Show the browser window to see what it's doing
+    --debug                  Show the browser window to see what it's doing --overwrite              Overwrite the destination file if it exists

   Examples
     $ capture-website https://sindresorhus.com screenshot.png